 The John Lenard Civil Engineering Scholarship was endowed in 2008 by John Lenard, P.E., F.ASCE to encourage students to further their civil engineering education with a focus on water supply or environmental engineering.

-- The John Lenard Civil Engineering Scholarship may be presented annually to not more than 2 undergraduate civil engineering students, who will use the scholarship for their sophomore, junior or senior tuition expenses and fees.
+- The John Lenard Civil Engineering Scholarship may be presented annually to not more than two undergraduate civil engineering students, who will use the scholarship for their undergraduate tuition expenses and fees.

 - The purpose of the scholarship is to further the education of worthy students whose studies are focused on water supply or environmental engineering.

-- The applicant must be a student majoring in civil engineering in an ABET-accredited program.
+- At the time of application and award, the applicant must be a student majoring in civil engineering in an ABET-accredited or equivalent program.